damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - First 60 seconds: Post funny GIFs in Slack `#marketing` room and person with funniest gets a dinosaur sticker.
 Person with most dinosaur stickers per quarter gets $250 bonus.
 Voting occurs with Smiley face emojis.
 You can only post one GIF per day
 - Agenda items
 - Everyone in order of Team Page (last goes first) gives 15 seconds about what they are working on.
-(Kris, JJ, Chet, Joe, Marcia, Colton, Amara, Ryan, Amanda, Braden, Mitchell, Ivan, Luke, Axil, Ashley, Emily)
+(Erica, Kris, JJ, Chet, Joe, Marcia, Colton, Amara, Ryan, Amanda, Braden, Mitchell, Ivan, Luke, Axil, Ashley, Emily)
 - Discuss roadblocks and any collaboration needs

 To find the Dinosaur Sticker leaderboard, search the company Google Drive for "Dinosaurs are awesome".